Important Concepts in Quality Control: Specificity

 Specificity Example: Calculations (1)

-• Determining the specificity of the experimental method will help show if the test is worthwhile.
+• Determining the specificity of the experimental method will help to verify that the test method is accurate.

 • Using the equation for specificity, we insert the following numbers: